bathtaters/pythonScripts/README.md

 # myPythonScripts
 Assorted Python Scripts that I've authored throughout the years.
-Each folder has an explaination of all the scripts in it.

 ### Instructions
   * All scripts should be run in IDLE.